 According to the Smithsonian, there are approximately 91,000 species of insects living in the United States.
 Most of them are common types of bugs like ants, spiders, beetles, flies, and wasps.
 However, there are several species that are highly venomous, or just horrifying looking.
 They’re creatures you hope you never encounter in the wild, and especially not inside of your home!
-Luckily, only few of these insects are found in the Midwest, and not common for Spidexx customers to encounter.
-Here are our top six choices for the United States craziest insects below:
+Luckily, only few of these insects are found in the Midwest, and are not common for Spidexx customers to encounter.
+Here are our top six choices for the United States' craziest "insects" (we are counting arthropods and arachnids too!) below:

 Arizona Bark Scorpion

-The name, Brown Recluse, comes from its color and solitary nature.
+The name brown recluse comes from this arachnid's color and solitary nature.
 They are one of the most venomous spiders in the United States, and their venom will cause damage to the tissue around the bite.
 Despite being highly venomous, they’re not a fatal threat, as deaths from these spiders are so rare they’re aren’t any conclusive cases of death.
 They are distinguished by the dark violin pattern formed on their backs, and are found throughout most of the United States, including the Midwest.

-Another common venomous spider in the United States in the Black Widow spider, which are notable for their red hourglass shape on their backs for females.
-The prefer dark places like garages, basements, and barns, and females can be as large as 1.5”.
-Males are smaller in size, and their name comes from the females nature of eating males after reproduction.
-Black Widows are also found in the Midwest.
+Another common venomous spider in the United States in the black widow spider, which is notable for its red hourglass shape on the backs of females.
+They prefer dark places like garages, basements, and barns, and females can be as large as 1.5”.
+Males are smaller in size, and their name comes from the female's nature of eating males after reproduction.
+Black widows are also found in the Midwest.

 Centipedes have narrow, segmented bodies that vary in length from less than 1-11”.
 Their name means “100 legs”, but they usually only have 15-30 pairs of legs.
 They will bite using claws in their legs, and their bites are rarely fatal.
 Symptoms of bites include redness and swelling at the area of the bite for around 48 hours.
 People more sensitive may experience headaches, nausea, vomiting, and heart tremors.
 They can be found in the Midwest, often in basements or areas with high moisture.